aidancrouthamel/CS-253---Practicing-Git/README.md

-This is a CS 253 Practice with Aiden, Gabby and Flora.
+This is a CS 253 Practice with Aidan, Gabby and Flora.